gohugoio/hugo/docs/content/overview/introduction.md

 ## What does Hugo do?

-In technical terms, Hugo takes a source directory of Markdown files and templates and uses these as input to create a complete website.
+In technical terms, Hugo takes a source directory of files and templates and uses these as input to create a complete website.

 Hugo boasts the following features: